-For assistance with claims, billing, or member card questions, please call or write to Global Special Care Savings (HMO C-SNP) Customer Care.
+For assistance with claims, billing, or member ID card questions, please call or write to Texas LoneStar Dual Premier (HMO D-SNP) Customer Care.
 We will be happy to help you.

+Method Customer Care- Contact Information

+CALL 1-844-200-8167 (toll-free)

-Method Customer Care - Contact Information CALL 1-844-200-8194 (toll-free) Calls to this number are free.
-We are available 8 a.m. to 8 p.m., 7 days a week, (October 1 - March 31), and 8 a.m. to 8 p.m., Monday - Friday, (April 1 - September 30).
+Calls to this number are free.
+8 am to 8 pm, 7 days a week, (October 1 - March 31), and 8 am to 8 pm, Monday - Friday, (April 1 - September 30)

 Customer Care also has free language interpreter services available for non-English speakers.

+TTY 711

-TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

 Calls to this number are free.
-We are available 8 a.m. to 8 p.m., 7 days a week, (October 1 - March 31), and 8 a.m. to 8 p.m., Monday - Friday, (April 1 - September 30).
-FAX 405-280-2960 WRITE GlobalHealth of Arizona, Inc. P.O.
-Box 1747 Oklahoma City, OK 73101 WEBSITE www.GlobalHealth.com
+8 am to 8 pm, 7 days a week, (October 1 - March 31), and 8 am to 8 pm, Monday - Friday, (April 1 - September 30)

+FAX (405) 280-2960

+WRITE GlobalHealth of Texas, Inc. P.O.
+Box 1747

+Oklahoma City, OK 73101

+WEBSITE www.GlobalHealth.com

-How to contact us when you are asking for a coverage decision about your medical care
+How to contact us when you are asking for a coverage decision or appeal about your medical care

-A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services.
-For more information on asking for coverage decisions about your medical care, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
+A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services or Part D prescription drugs.
+An appeal is a formal way of asking us to review and change a coverage decision we have made.
+For more information on asking for coverage decisions or appeals about your medical care or Part D prescription drugs, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).